Additional Learning Support

 - Act in an inclusive and person-centred way at all times

 Learners who require additional academic support are referred by their curriculum tutors and/or Wellbeing and Support contact for Additional Learning Support.

-This support is offered on a 1:1 basis with tutors who can work on specific literacy or numeracy intervention and support with organisation and study skills.
+This support can be offered on a 1:1 basis with tutors who can work on specific literacy or numeracy intervention and support with organisation and study skills.

 Additional Learning Support tutors also work on specific outcomes for learners from their Education, Health and Care Plans.